The Members of SUPREME HOLDINGS & HOSPITALITY (INDIA) LIMITED

 The policy on determining Material Subsidiaries is hosted on the website of the Companyunder the web link http://www.supremeholdings.net/ company-policies.htm

-13. NOMINATION AND REMUNERATION POLICY:
+13. NOMINATION AND REMUNERATION POLICY

 14. ANNUAL EVALUATION BY THE BOARD:

-The performance evaluation of the Non Independent Directors was carried out by theIndependent Directors at a separately convened meeting where the performance of the Boardas a whole was evaluated and reviewed.
-The performance of the Independent Directors wascarried out by the entire Board (Excluding the Director being evaluated).
+The performance evaluation of the Non- Independent Directors was carried out by theIndependent Directors at a separately convened meeting where the performance of the Boardas a whole was evaluated and reviewed.
+The performance of the Independent Directors wascarried out by the entire Board (excluding the Director being evaluated).

 15. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY:

-There have been no material changes and commitments if any affecting the financialposition of the Company which have occurred between the end of the financial year of the Company towhich the financial statements relate and the date of the report.
+There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the Company towhich the financial statements relate and the date of this report.

 16. VIGIL MECHANISM / WHISTLE BLOWER POLICY:

 The Company has a vigil mechanism to deal with instance of fraud and mismanagement.
 Thepolicy on Vigil Mechanism / Whistle Blower Policy is hosted on the website of the Companyunder the web link http://www.supremeholdings.net/ company-policies.htm

 17. CORPORATE GOVERNANCE:

-A separate report on Corporate Governance is furnished as a part of the DirectorsReport as "Annexure - E and a certificate from the Company's Auditors regardingthe compliance of conditions of Corporate Governance is annexed to the said Report.
+A separate report on Corporate Governance is furnished as a part of the Directors'Report as "Annexure - D" and a certificate from the Company's Auditors regardingthe compliance of conditions of Corporate Governance is annexed to the said Report.